In India, a nation of shopkeepers frets over retail reform

 With an estimated 50 million kiranas and some 220 million people dependent on them for their livelihoods, according to the Confederation of All India Traders, mom-and-pop store owners represent a huge political constituency.
 India, it is said, is a nation of shopkeepers.

-Political parties of all stripes have loudly rejected the government’s decision and warned that better-organized foreign supermarkets will wipe out kiranas, leaving millions unemployed.
+Political parties of all stripes have loudly rejected the government’s decision and warned that better-organised foreign supermarkets will wipe out kiranas, leaving millions unemployed.

 How?
 Location.